 - Gaining access to the roof for reasons other than exiting for a fire is not authorized, and offenders will be held responsible for all damage and/or injury incurred from such action.
 If necessary, final grades will be held until payment is made.

-B. Residential Rules and Code of Conduct – Homestays:
+C. Residential Rules – Homestays:

 - There is a strict NO OVERNIGHT GUEST policy in all CAPA homestays.
 Even if you have permission from your hosts to have guests in the house during the day, they must not ever spend the night.
 Do not ask your hosts for permission for guests to spend the night – in no cases is this acceptable.

 - You are responsible for all guests, actions and activities that occur in your room.
-Therefore, it is your responsibility to help remind guests of these rules and to always adhere to CAPA’s code of conduct.
+Therefore, it is your responsibility to help remind guests of these rules and to always adhere to CAPA’s Code of Conduct.

 - You are expected to keep your bedroom tidy and presentable.